 We hope you are going to enjoy living in your new foster home.
-Your foster carer may have children of their own, there may be other children being looked after or you may be the only child in the house.
+Your foster parents may have children of their own, there may be other children being looked after or you may be the only child in the house.

-While you are living at your foster carers, it is your home.
-We want you to be safe, happy and be able to try new things.
+While you are living with your foster parents, it is your home.
+We want you to be safe, happy, and be able to try new things.
 Maybe there is something you have always wanted to do or have enjoyed before.
-Let your foster carer know.
+Let your foster parents know.

-If you have any problems or worries, remember you can always tell your foster carer or your social worker.
+If you have any problems or worries, remember you can always tell your foster parents or your social worker.
 If you don't think you can tell them, there are other people you can talk to.
-Look at the pages at the back of this book.
+Look at the pages at the back of this book for more information about who you can talk to.